-THE 12th DAY OF THE MONTH OF JUNE (AND THE 2nd DAY OF THE MONTH OF DECEMBER) COMMEMORATION OF THE VENERABLE JOHN, HERACLEMON, ANDREW AND THEOPHILUS OF EGYPT AT VESPERS
+THE 2nd DAY OF THE MONTH OF DECEMBER

+(AND THE 12th DAY OF THE MONTH OF JUNE) COMMEMORATION OF THE VENERABLE

+JOHN, HERACLEMON, ANDREW AND THEOPHILUS OF EGYPT AT VESPERS

-On "Lord, I have cried ...," 3 Stichera of the venerable ones, in Tone VIII: Spec.
+On "Lord, I have cried ...," 3 Stichera of the venerable fathers, in Tone VIII, Spec.
 Mel: "O most glorious wonder ...":

-Oh, wondrous life!
-Oh, great endurance!
-Right fruitful trees of paradise which flourished in the desert, sprung from a single root and grafted onto the one true Vine, O John, Heraclemon, Andrew and Theophilus, fill ye with the sweetness of spiritual fruit us who honor and hymn thee.
+Oh, wondrous the life!
+Oh, great the endurance!
+The right fruitful trees of paradise flourished in the desert, springing forth from a single root were grafted onto the one true Vine, O John, Heraclemon, Andrew and Theophilus, fill ye with the sweetness of spiritual fruit us who honor and hymn thee.

 Enduring the noonday sun in the desert, ye freed yourselves from the burning heat of the passions, and by your thirst for salvation overcoming natural thirst, ye discovered a fountain overflowing unto eternal life and gave drink to your souls with the streams thereof.
-Wherefore, by your supplications bedew our desiccated souls, granting us to bring forth the fruitfulness of the virtues.
+Wherefore, by your prayers bedew our desiccated souls, granting us to bring forth the fruits of the virtues.

 Emulators of the Forerunner and imitators of the feats of Elijah, offspring of the desert, glory and adornment of fasters, by your life ye amazed the bodiless ones.
-Wherefore, ye have become fellow citizens with them; and now, therefore, from heaven watch over those who struggle spiritually and show them speedy aid, guiding them to the eternal mansions.
+Wherefore, ye have become fellow citizens with the incorporeal ones; and now, therefore, from heaven watch ye over those who struggle spiritually and show them speedy aid, guiding them to the eternal mansions.